Subject Leader

 |

-Link: | https://www.ocr.org.uk/qualifications/cambridge-nationals/engineering-manufacture-level-1-2-award-certificate-j832-j842/ |
+Link: | https://ocr.org.uk/qualifications/cambridge-nationals/engineering-manufacture-level-1-2-j823/ |

 Key Stage 5 Curriculum

 The Design and Technology options at Oriel Sixth Form are Product Design or Design Engineering.
 Both are taught over eight periods a fortnight.
-Design and Technology A Levels are awarded by the OCR exam board and consist of 2 examined units totaling 50% and a large non examined assessment also worth 50% where pupils have to design and make a product or prototype of their own.
+Design and Technology A Levels are awarded by the OCR exam board and consist of 2 examined units totalling 50% and a large non examined assessment also worth 50% where pupils have to design and make a product or prototype of their own.

 In Year 12 and 13 students build on their learning from Key Stage 4 and further their knowledge and understanding on their chosen subject.
 The table below is an example of what students will study at Key Stage 5.